 His happiness was cut short on June 11, 2011, because of Kelly Moffett's lies.

-Crossroads Correctional Center is a modern maximum-security prison.
-Byron's 9'x11' cell there has a bunk bed, a seatless toilet, a metal desk, a plastic stool to sit on, a shelf just large enough for his TV, radio, CDs, and fan, and a solid steel door that closes him in with the cellmate he has to share this space with.
+Eastern Reception, Diagnostic, and Correctional Center is a modern maximum-security prison.
+Byron's 7'x12' cell there has a bunk bed, a sink and seatless toilet, a metal desk, a plastic chair, and a solid steel door that closes him in.
+He shares all of this with a cellmate.

-The meaningful contact he has with his loved ones comes exclusively from letters, weekend visits, and phone calls he places from the prison.
-Every night, on a hard mattress, Byron's sleep is interrupted by 2:00 and 5:00 a.m. custody counts.
-The meals of fresh, quality ingredients he used to love making have been replaced by processed, overcooked portions he rushes to eat before the fifteen-minute mealtimes are up.
-An avid reader, his literary enjoyment comes from the books friends and supporters mail order for him.
+The meaningful contact he has with his loved ones comes exclusively from letters, a secure e-mail service, occasional visits, and phone calls he places from the prison.
+Every night, on a thin mattress, Byron's sleep is interrupted by 2:00 and 6:00 a.m. head counts.
+Meals of fresh, quality ingredients like he loved making have been replaced by processed, overcooked portions he hurries to eat before the fifteen-minute mealtimes are up.
+An avid reader, his literary enjoyment mostly comes from the books friends and supporters mail order for him.

 Luxuries aside, Byron says it's the simple things he misses most: silence, long solo walks through the city, unhurried hours spent with close friends, and being able to look into the night sky.

-There aren't educational or vocational programs at Crossroads.
-Crafts, including most kinds of art, are contraband by prison policy.
+Because of his sentence, Byron isn't eligible for the college courses offered at ERDCC.
+All art except origami and drawing is prohibited by prison policy.
 Writing is one of Byron's few available escapes.
-Many people describe him as "prolific," pointing to the poetry, essays, and short fiction he's had published in magazines, literary journals, and even best-selling anthologies.
-His own book, The Pariah's Syntax: Notes from an Innocent Man, published in 2013, was a finalist for the Eric Hoffer award.
-After typing and mailing them out the old-fashioned way, his posts appear on pariahblog.com several times a month.
-He even Tweets (by proxy).
+Many people describe him as "prolific," pointing to the poetry, essays, and short fiction he's published in magazines, literary journals, and best-selling anthologies.
+His own book, The Pariah's Syntax: Notes from an Innocent Man, published in 2013, was a finalist for the Eric Hoffer Award.
+After composing them on his 7" tablet computer, his posts appear on pariahblog.com several times a month.
+He even tweets (by proxy).

 Byron amazes everybody who knows him, staying up to date on current events, culture, and technology.
 All he feels, though, is the world slipping further away with each day he's confined.
 You'd expect somebody in his circumstances to fixate on getting back his stolen freedom, but Byron keeps his dreams grounded in reality, recognizing that they won't come true unless the extraordinary happens.